 - contact friends and family in Australia with regular updates about your welfare and whereabouts.

 Where to get help

-Depending on the nature of your enquiry, your best option may be to contact your family, friends, airline, travel agent, tour operator, employer or travel insurer.
+Depending on what you need, your best option may be to contact your family, friends, airline, travel agent, tour operator, employer or travel insurer.
 Your travel insurer should have a 24-hour emergency number.

-For complaints about tourism services or products, contact the service provider directly.
+For complaints relating to tourism services or products, contact your service provider directly.

 Australian Consulate General, Hong Kong